-The Credit Rating Policy Committee (CRPC) is the global function responsible for overseeing the establishment, maintenance, appropriateness and documentation of AM Best's global policy, procedures, methodology, criteria procedures and models.
-CRPC serves as AM Best's independent internal review function globally.
+The Credit Rating Policy Committee (CRPC) is the global operating committee responsible for overseeing the establishment, maintenance, appropriateness and documentation of AM Best's global policy, procedures, methodology, criteria procedures and models pertaining to the production of credit ratings.
 The committee is independent of the business lines that are responsible for the determination of credit ratings, sales/marketing activities and compliance.
-Members of the CRPC possess appropriate expertise in the credit rating process (and/or related disciplines) as to be able to provide sufficient knowledge to execute their duties.
-Under the terms of reference of the CRPC, the credit rating criteria, models and methodologies are subject to a continuous assessment and review process.
-This ongoing global review provides the appropriate degree of rigour which is paramount to the integrity of the credit rating process and allows the models and methodologies to be used with a high degree of confidence.
-The models and methodologies used in the sector have been developed and refined over a long period of time, which gives the market confidence in the reliability of the overall rating process.
+Members of the CRPC possess appropriate expertise in the credit rating process (and/or related disciplines) as to be able to provide sufficient knowledge to execute the committee's responsibilities.
+The CRPC is responsible for overseeing the ongoing review of Best's Rating Methodology (BRM) items (i.e. methodologies, criteria procedures and/or models) and CRPC policies and procedures.
+This process of ongoing review seeks to ensure that the rating process employed by AM Best is at all times rigorous, properly documented, effectively communicated and systematically and consistently applied.